mitkonikov/ff/README.md

-# PyTorch-based library for the Forward-Forward algorithm
+# Forward-Forward Neural Networks Library based on PyTorch

 FFLib is a neural network library based on PyTorch that aims to implement several different types of layers and networks based on the Forward-Forward algorithm.